alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

 Terminal 3:

-23. In order to run node, move to the folder of the node: cd build/nodes/Citizen Registry Birth Certificate
+23. In order to run node, move to the folder of the node: cd build/nodes/Citizen registry birth certificate

 24. Launch the following command: java -jar corda.jar